 Evolution of the AWG Gauge System

-The AWG gauge system in the United States, derived from the British, was standardized in the 1850s, based on the dies used by a particular U.S. company.
+The AWG gauge system in North America, derived from the British, was standardized in the 1850s, based on the dies used by a particular U.S. company.
 The bigger the AWG number, the more dies the conductor has been pulled through, and the smaller the conductor.
 We end up with a counter-intuitive result: as the wires get smaller the numbers go up!

-The AWG system is used extensively in the United States, especially in the marine industry.
-In Europe and other countries in the world, as noted, conductor sizes are measured in terms of their cross-sectional area (expressed in square millimeters) or sometimes their diameter (expressed in millimeters).
-Either way, the bigger the number the larger the conductor.
-In all cases, the AWG number or the millimeter number refers to the size of the copper in the conductor and does not include any insulation.
+The AWG system is used extensively in North America, especially in the marine industry.
+In Europe and many other countries in the world, conductor sizes are measured in terms of their cross-sectional area – i.e., the physical size of the copper conductor.
+This is typically expressed in terms of square millimeters (mm²) but sometimes instead of area the conductor’s diameter is used, expressed in millimeters.
+Either way, the bigger the number the larger the conductor, and the number itself accurately expresses the actual physical dimensions of the copper conductor.
+It makes a lot more sense than using gauge sizes!
+In all cases, the AWG number or the millimeter number refers to the dimensions of the copper in the conductor and does not include any insulation.

 Conclusion

-The AWG gauge system, though somewhat confusing at first, has a rich history and has evolved over time.
-Understanding this system is crucial to proper conductor sizing in the U.S. marine industry.
+Despite its counter-intuitive nature the AWG gauge system has a rich history that has evolved over time.
+It is not going away any time soon!
+Understanding this system is crucial to proper conductor sizing in the North American marine industry.

 To learn more about selecting the right conductors for your boat, check out our wire sizer and our Boat Electrics 101 course!